 Let’s take a look at some tools that are equally as effective as Google Keyword Tool, and can help your company improve your overall SEO strategy.

-When you type in a keyword at the top, it creates an alphabetical list using that keyword in conjunction with other words and phrases users commonly search for.
+When you type in a keyword at the top, it creates a list using that keyword in conjunction with other words and phrases users commonly search for.
 When you comb through these lists, you may find entirely new avenues for your starting keyword.

 Plus, most of the keywords are long-tail, making them more specific and likely easier to rank for than your original keyword.

 Biggest Perk: You can download a spreadsheet of all the keywords the site generated, making it easy to keep track of which ones you want to use on your site.

 SEO Book has several free tools on their site, and one of the most useful is their Keyword Suggestion Tool.
 This tool pulls in data from Google and provides suggestions based on the original keyword that you entered.